Skip to content

 curl -sSL https://raw.githubusercontent.com/fertile-org/banyan/main/install.sh | sudo bash -s -- --role engine

-Worker node (runs containers):
+Agent node (runs your containers):

 Terminal window